tjwaltonmarketing/The-Mom-App-Google-Mobile/LEADCONNECTOR-SMS-SETUP.md

 This guide shows how to set up LeadConnector (formerly HighLevel) for SMS messaging in The Mom App.

-## Step 1: Get LeadConnector Agency API Access
+## Step 1: Get LeadConnector Sub-Account API Access
-**IMPORTANT: Use Agency-level API key, not sub-account key**
+**IMPORTANT: Use Location-level API key, not Agency-level key**

+Based on HighLevel support: "All integrations are managed at the sub-account (location) level"

-1. Log into your **Agency account** (main HighLevel account, not sub-account)
+1. Log into your **Sub-account** (the specific location you want to send SMS from)
-2. Go to Settings → Integrations → API
+2. Go to Settings → Business Profile (or Settings → Integrations)
-3. Create a new API key with these permissions:
-   - `conversations.message.write`
-   - `conversations.readonly`
-   - `locations.readonly`
+3. Find your **Location API key**
-4. Copy the Agency API key (usually starts with `eyJ` and is much longer)
+4. Copy the Location API key

-**Note**: Sub-account API keys don't have sufficient permissions for SMS messaging.
+**Note**: Agency-level API keys are only for advanced features.
+SMS messaging requires Location-level API keys.

 ## Step 2: Find Your Location ID
 1. In LeadConnector, go to Settings → Business Profile